 Fashion is accountable for £28 billion of the UK economy but it also produces greenhouse gas emissions of 1.2bn tonnes a year — which is larger than that of international flights and shipping combined and costs the UK economy an estimated £82m a year to landfill clothing and household textiles.

-Stella McCartney and Dame Vivienne Westwood have long been flying the ethical fashion flag, opting for responsibly sourced materials, better working conditions, less waste, no animal products and bolshy slogan tees that drive the green message home, and all waaaay before we were all shunning plastic straws and carrying (ethical) cotton totes to the local veg shop.
-Sustainability and style, once strangers, are the new bedfellows for 2018 and beyond.
+Stella McCartney and Dame Vivienne Westwood have long been flying the ethical fashion flag, using responsibly sourced materials in their collections, better working conditions, less waste, no animal products and bolshy slogan tees that drive the green message home.
+Sustainability and style, once strangers, are the new bedfellows.

-In March, Lacoste launched a limited edition ‘save our species’ polo shirt replacing the brands’ alligator logo with 10 of the world’s more endangered species.
-The polos (which are now collector’s items) sold out in record time.
+Earlier this year Lacoste launched a limited edition ‘save our species’ polo shirt replacing the brands’ alligator logo with 10 of the world’s more endangered species.
+The polos (now collector’s items) sold out in record time.

 Pinko has pledged to plant a Pinko rainforest.
 For every t.shirt purchased (right here), a tree will be planted in the Kenyan rainforest and you can watch it grow.

-‘Whether high street or high end, fashion’s entire business model is constructed around the concept of built-in obsolescence — yet if you’re passionate enough there are ways to make a difference,’ says Eco-warrior and founder of Eco-Age Livia Firth.
+‘Whether high street or high end, fashion’s entire business model is constructed around the concept of built-in obsolescence — yet if you’re passionate enough there are ways to make a difference’

-We wrote about some cool sustainable fashion brands here, and here are five more inspiring labels who are taking style and sustainability seriously.
+Here are five inspiring labels who are taking style and sustainability seriously.

 1. E.L.V.
 Denim

-London based fashion stylist Anna Foster created the luxury denim label E.L.V.
+Fashion stylist Anna Foster created her luxury denim label E.L.V.
 Denim born out of her own passion for good jeans and an overriding awareness of the fashion’s harmful footprint.

 This is luxury denim reborn.

 The complete design and manufacture process takes place in East London, minimising waste, water, and energy footprints.
-Did you know that usually, it can take up to 2,000 gallons of water to make a single pair of jeans?
+Did you know that it usually takes up to 2,000 gallons of water to make a single pair of jeans?
 Not to mention the huge amounts of pesticides from cotton production and the toxins associated with the synthetic dyeing process.
 Not E.L.V.

-Each pair is made up of two halves of a pair of vintage jeans and is therefore entirely unique in its colour and fit.
-This is bespoke, exclusive and conscious denim shopping at its best and yes, they come at a price – £290.
-With the made-to-measure service coming in at an eye-watering £490.
+Each pair of jeans is made up of two halves of a pair of vintage jeans and is therefore entirely unique in its colour and fit.
+The jeans are £290, with the made-to-measure service coming in at an eye-watering £490.

-If you’re a person who wears jeans every day it could be worth the leap…think about all of the Topshop Jamie’s you’ve plowed through already in your lifetime.
+If you’re a person who wears jeans every day it could be worth the leap…think about all of the Topshop Jamie’s you’ve already ploughed through in your lifetime.

 Stocked at Net-a-porter, Alex Eagle and direct online.